 The Linfield College men's golf team is in the Sunshine State for this week's NCAA Division III Championships, but the Wildcats are not just there simply for the sake of experience.

 Competing against the most qualified golfers Division III has to offer and on one of the best courses in the country, the 'Cats are a team whose talent is a force to be reckoned with.
 Linfield's national-championship delegation includes Alex Fitch, A.J.
-Taylor (Jr., Kirkland, Wash.), Tommy Schmitz (Jr., Gresham, Ore.), Taylor Klopp (Soph., Eugene, Ore.) and Connor Magnuson (Soph., Albany, Ore.).
+Taylor (Sr., Kirkland, Wash.), Tommy Schmitz, Taylor Klopp (Jr., Eugene, Ore.) and Connor Magnuson.
 First-round play begins Tuesday at the Mission Inn Resort and Club near Orlando, Fla.

 “We’ve been working toward this, it’s been our goal this whole year,” says Fitch, the team’s captain who won seven of the team’s 11 tournaments this year.
 Armed the Division III’s lowest scoring — 72.6 — he all but guaranteed a slot at the national tournament.